 To the west, the US and British navies gain control of the Atlantic shipping lanes, clearing the way for the D-Day landings on the Normandy beaches in France on 6 June 1944 and the invasion of Germany from the west six months later.
 Soviet troops, meanwhile, advance on Germany from the east.

 Half the world away, the Japanese offensive suffers its first setback on 7-8 May 1942 at the Battle of the Coral Sea.
 On 4-5 June 1942 the Japanese fleet is forced to withdraw at the Battle of Midway or risk destruction.
 By February 1943 the Japanese have been driven out of Guadalcanal at the southern end of the Solomon Islands.

 1943 - Roosevelt and Churchill hold the Casablanca Conference on 14 January, declaring they will except nothing short of unconditional surrender from any of the Axis powers.

 From 28 November to 1 December Roosevelt meets with Churchill and Stalin in Tehran, the capital of Iran.
-The three leaders discuss the details of their joint campaign against German leader Adolf Hitler and reaffirm their joint policy of accepting nothing less than an unconditional surrender from Germany.
+The three leaders discuss the details of their joint campaign against German leader Adolf Hitler nd reaffirm their policy of accepting nothing less than Germany's unconditional surrender.

 By the end of the year, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.
 By the end of 1944 the front has moved into Eastern Europe.

 1944 - Roosevelt sets up the War Refugee Board on 22 January.
 The board's role is to assist with the rescue of Jews and other ethnic groups threatened by Nazi persecution.